pixl8/sticker/README.md

 Contribution in all forms (raising issues, feature requests, pull requests, documentation) is heartely welcome and will be attributed :)

+## Tests

+The test suite can be run on unix based systems with:

+    box install
+    ./test

+Pushes to the GitHub repository will trigger a test run and zip file build of the project that will be posted to the [PresideCMS download site](http://downloads.presidecms.com/#!/sticker%2F).

 ## Contributions

 [@nodoherty](https://github.com/nodoherty)